deel-ai/deel-lip/README.md

 ```

 In order to use `deel-lip`, you also need a [valid tensorflow installation](https://www.tensorflow.org/install).
-`deel-lip` supports tensorflow 2.0 and tensorflow 2.1.
+`deel-lip` supports tensorflow from 2.0 to 2.2.

 ## Cite this work